cardano-community/guild-operators/docs/grest-meets.md

     ### Deployment scripts

-    During the last week, work has been done on deployment scripts for all services (db-sync, pgREST and haproxy) -> this is now in testing with updated instructions on [trello](https://trello.com/c/1GS8VpNP/2-add-haproxy-config-to-setup).
+    During the last week, work has been done on deployment scripts for all services (db-sync, gRest and haproxy) -> this is now in testing with updated instructions on [trello](https://trello.com/c/1GS8VpNP/2-add-haproxy-config-to-setup).
 Everybody can put their name down on the ticket to signify when the setup is complete and note down any comments for bugs/improvements.
 This is the main priority at the moment as it would allow us to start transferring our setups to mainnet.

     ### Switch to Mainnet